documentationfor yFiles for HTML 3.0.0.3

 })

-The Handling a double click event example shows an event listener that reacts to double click events on items.
-It stops the propagation once it recognizes a double clicked item that it can handle.
-The most visible change of that is that label editing won’t start on double clicked nodes as it would normally.
+The Handling a double-click event example shows an event listener that reacts to double-click events on items.
+It stops the propagation once it recognizes a double-clicked item that it can handle.
+The most visible change is that label editing won’t start on double-clicked nodes, as it normally would.
 The presumption here is that when the event was handled, all default actions associated with it should be suppressed.
-Especially in regard to click events this is further detailed in the section Customizing Mouse Clicks.
+Especially regarding click events, this is further detailed in the section Pointer Handling.

 Another usage of events is to gather additional information for some IInputModes.
-For example, to add tool tips for certain items in the graph, it is possible to listen to the GraphEditorInputMode.QueryItemToolTip event and set the ToolTipQueryEventArgs.toolTip property.
-Adding tooltips to items via the QueryItemToolTip event shows an example for this.
-For more information on how to customize tool tips, have a look at the section Customizing Tooltips.
+For example, to add tooltips for certain items in the graph, it is possible to listen to the GraphEditorInputMode.query-item-tool-tip event and set the QueryToolTipEventArgs.toolTip property.
+Adding tooltips to items via the query-item-tool-tip event shows an example of this.
+For more information on how to customize tooltips, have a look at the section Tooltips.

 })